 |Feral cats in Jerusalem||0.69 of an acre12|

-As domestic cats live in a very wide range of habitats they have to be adaptable.
+As domestic cats live in a very wide range of habitats, they have to be adaptable.
 Their social systems deal with this and there is often a huge shrinkage in the natural size of unfettered domestic cat territory.
-Small home ranges means overlapping ranges.
+Small home ranges mean overlapping ranges.
 Tens of thousands of apartment cats would fit into the home range of one Australian feral cat.

 Although domestic cat territory is likely to overlap more than for wild cats due to population density, it is natural for cat territories to overlap.
 The classic overlap is when a male’s territory encompasses the territories of three females as is the case for the tiger.
 The territory of breeding feral domestic cats incorporates 5 female groups14.